Cranberry Coffee Cake with Pecan Streusel

 And of course I baked the lovely Cranberry Coffee Cake with Pecan Streusel that you see before you. 🙂

 I love making my pumpkin coffee cake this time of year, but the cranberry orange combination is one of my absolute favorite around the holidays.

 I’m a huge fan of coffee cake but don’t eat it often as it’s normally laden with so much butter and sugar.
 One slice can run you 450-500 calories!

-I lightened up this Cranberry Orange Coffee Cake with Pecan Streusel a bit so I could enjoy this for breakfast with a lot less guilt.
+I lightened up this cranberry coffee cake recipe a bit so I could enjoy this for breakfast with a lot less guilt.
 One slice is about 314 calories and it’s every bit as satisfying as those others.